Perturbation-assisted Observation of the Lowest Vibrational Level of the $\mathrm{b}^{3}\Pi_{0}$ State of Ultracold LiK Molecules: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Sofia Botsi and Sunil Kumar for their earlier contributions in the lab.
-This research is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant.
+The research work at Centre for Quantum Technologies and National University of Singapore is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant.
+The work at Temple University was funded by the AFOSR, Grant No. FA9550-21-1-0153, the National Science Foundation, Grant No. PHY-2409425, and the Gordon and Betty Moore Foundation, Grant Id.
+GBMF12330